TerrenceTakunda/TelMarket/README.md

 ```

-Please note that this project was published soley foe educational reasons.
-For commecial use
+Please note that this project was published solely for educational purposes.
+For commercial use
-please contact the author, purchase a commecial jPOS licence and be responsible.
+please contact the author, purchase a commercial jPOS licence and be responsible.

 THANK YOU

 ## Deployment guide

-You will need at least Java 8, glassfish server 5.0 , primefaces 6.2uR1.jar, jpos2.1.1.jar, mysql 8, netbeans 8.2 , git
+You will need at least Java 8, glassfish server 5.0 , primefaces 6.2 jar, jpos2.1.1 jar, mysql 8, netbeans 8.2 , git

 Git clone the projec repository to a local repo.